sumcumo/imagemin-merlin/README.md

 The `--staged` parameter triggers a mode that watches GIF, JPG and PNG files in `git diff` and only compresses those files – that approach makes Merlin be quite efficient in operation.
 (Note that the `folder` parameter doesn’t work in `staged` mode.)

-`--dry` is an optional parameter to run Merlin in “dry mode.”
-All changed files can then be inspected under `/tmp/imagemin-merlin`.

 ## How does the output look like?

 ![output](./docs/assets/output.png)